isaiah3031/etsy-esque/README.md

 About

 A SPA built with React and Redux over a rails API to display products, save user carts, and make pseudopurchases.
-Product details come from a restful target api provided by RapidAPI.
+Product details come from a restful Target.com api provided by RapidAPI.

 Installation
 ```